 At the beginning of this article, we also talked about mountain Rtanj and Sveta Gora.
 And You can read a full article on the etymology of Belgrade here.

-This is just a small sample of many “strange” toponyms we encounter every day in Serbia without thinking that they may actually have a story to tell.
+This is just a small sample of many “strange” toponyms we encounter every day in Serbia without thinking that they may have a story to tell.
 Tribes of Sarmatians and later Avars had indeed once thrived in this region so it is not strange that they left such traces.
-The only problem is that modern Serbian historians for some reason consider this topic as a taboo.
+The only problem is that modern Serbian historians for some reason consider this topic as taboo.

 Pannonia marked as Sarmatia in 1st century AD, from Arheoloski vesnik 41, 1990.

 The question of Gypsies

 When I say “Gypsie”, I am not using this word as a pejorative.
 Gypsie means someone who comes from Egypt, as this was a popular belief in medieval times.
 So even in the middle ages, there was a riddle of how and when these people arrived in Europe, and most of all – in the Balkans.
 They refer to themselves as Roma, which could be related to the Roman empire of which their ancestors had probably been a part of, as there is no evidence of their migration in more recent history.
 The other possible etymology could be related to the god Rama.

 Modern genetics and linguistic clearly point out that their origin is in Northern India, more specifically in the Punjab region.
 So when did they come here?
 We know that Alexander the Great went as far as India, from this very region of the Balkans.
 But according to the popular episode of Greek mythology, he only repeated what Dionysus had done some centuries before him, a story which must have been quite familiar to Alexander, although we have no evidence that it ever happened.